CircuitChaos/OpenMicron/README.md

 ### Note on differential write mode

 **omi write** allows you to use *-r* to specify an optional reference file.
-This file is the original file, as read by **omi read**, before any changes have been made with **omi import**, and can be used to upload only changes instead of full memory data, which speeds up the process considerably.
+This file is the original file, as read by **omi read**, before any changes have been made with **omi import**, and can be used to upload only changes instead of full memory data, which considerably speeds up the process.
 If radio was not used or programmed between reading memory with **omi read** and using this dump as a reference for **omi write**, then everything should be fine, but if not, you can possibly end up with garbled memory and bricked radio.
 Proceed with caution.

 ### Note on radio progress bar

-Note that progress bar on the radio is not fully reliable, as it displays 100% after channel table has been read. **omi read** reads full memory, so the progress bar will stay at 100% for some time.
+Note that the progress bar displayed on the radio during reading and writing is not fully reliable, as it displays 100% after channel table has been read. **omi read** reads full memory, so the progress bar will stay at 100% for some time.
 This is normal.
 To observe true progress on the computer, use *-v* option.

 ### List of assignable key functions (for reference)